vinayakkankanwadi/CarND-Behavioral-Cloning-P3/README.md

   - Track one driving backward for one round
   - Track two driving forward for two rounds
 Forward and Backward data collected on track one was good enough with model to keep the car on track.

+Architecture and Training Documentation: Solution Design Documented
+---
+- Document the approach for deriving and designing a solution(model architecture fit)

+Architecture and Training Documentation: Model Architecture Documented
+---
+- Document the model architecture type used, layers, size using visualizations each qualities

+Architecture and Training Documentation: Creation of Training dataset and training process Documented
+---
+    - Document and provide sample how the model was trained and its dataset characteristics

 NOTE:
 * simulator